-Kościuszko and Pułaski: Leading American Patriots Towards Liberty
+Kościuszko & Pułaski: Leading American Patriots Towards Liberty

 As the United States prepares to celebrate its Independence Day on July 4th, the names of revered patriots and defenders of liberty will be at the forefront of people’s minds.
 George Washington, Thomas Jefferson, Benjamin Franklin… Tadeusz Kościuszko?
 Kazimierz Pułaski?
-Here we remember these two extraordinary Poles who risked their lives under the banner of freedom, both in Poland and America.
+Here, we remember two extraordinary Poles who risked their lives under the banner of freedom, both in Poland and the US.